Classifying Fano 4-folds with a rational fibration onto a 3-fold: Weak Fano -folds

 We recall that a normal and $\Q$-factorial projective variety $Y$ is \emph{weak Fano} if $-K_Y$ is nef and big.
 This is an auxiliary section where we present some results on Fano and weak Fano $3$-folds $Y$ with locally factorial and canonical singularities; in particular we are interested in bounding $-K_Y^3$.
 These results will be applied in the rest of paper to study the base of a special rational contraction $X\dasharrow Y$ where $X$ is a Fano $4$-fold and $\dim Y=3$.
 The reader may skip this section and come back to it when needed.

 Let $Y$ be a weak Fano $3$-fold with locally factorial, canonical singularities.
 Then $Y$ is log Fano, and $|-mK_Y|$ for $m\gg 0$ defines a birational map $\ph\colon Y\to Z$, that we call the \emph{anticanonical map} of $Y$.
-Moreover $Z$ is a Gorenstein Fano $3$-fold, the \emph{anticanonical model} of $Y$. \begin{remark}[\cite{JPRII}] Let $Y$ be a smooth weak Fano $3$-fold with $\rho_Y=2$ and with two distinct elementary rational contractions of fiber type.
-Assume moreover that $Y$ is not Fano, and that the anticanonical map of $Y$ is small.
-Then, by the classification in \cite[Tables 7.1, 7.2, 7.5]{JPRII}, one of the following holds: \begin{enumerate}[$(i)$] \item $Y\cong\pr_{\pr^1}(\ol\oplus\ol(1)^{\oplus 2})$ and $-K_Y^3=54$; \item up to flops, $Y$ is as in \cite[2.13(1.iv)]{JPRII}, and $-K_Y^3=40$; \item $Y$ is as in \cite[2.13(1.iii)]{JPRII}, and $-K_Y^3=32$; \item $-K_Y^3\leq 24$. \end{enumerate} \end{remark} \begin{lemma}[\cite{prok,karz}] Let $Y$ be a Fano $3$-fold with at most locally factorial and canonical singularities.
+Moreover $Z$ is a Gorenstein Fano $3$-fold, the \emph{anticanonical model} of $Y$. \begin{lemma}[\cite{prok,karz}] Let $Y$ be a Fano $3$-fold with at most locally factorial and canonical singularities.
 Then $-K_Y^3\leq 64$. \end{lemma} \begin{proof} We use the results in \cite{prok,karz} on the anticanonical degree of Fano $3$-folds with Gorenstein canonical singularities.

 By \cite[Th.~1.5]{prok} we have $-K_Y^3\leq 72$, and if $-K_Y^3= 72$ then $Y$ should be $\pr(1,1,1,3)$ or $\pr(1,1,4,6)$, but these two varieties are not locally factorial.